 Welcome to Lewistown!

+Lewistown is the Proud home of Dickson Mounds Museum!
 We are known for our rich historical background as well as the Historic Oak Hill Cemetery made famous by Edgar Lee Masters, author of Spoon River Anthology.
 We invite you to visit our Community, one of the stops along the well known Spoon River Scenic Drive, and a proud Portal Community along the Illinois River Road National Scenic Byway.